rabuu/sheetstorm/examples/theorems.typ

     name: [Beautiful Name],
   )[This theorem is special because it is named.
 The numbering follows the standard.]

+  /// Example: Theorem with emphasized = false
+  #sheetstorm.theorem(
+    emphasized: false
+  )[This is a theorem without emphasized text.]

   /// Example: Theorem with custom numbering
   #sheetstorm.theorem(
     numbering: 4.2,